opl-/winter-arg-tester/README.md

 ---
 Tor support thanks to Fillerix99 and nepeat.

+If you don't know how to setup tor:

-1. Download and install Tor browser [Here](https://www.torproject.org/index.html.en).
+1. Download and install Tor browser [here](https://www.torproject.org/index.html.en).
 2. Run Tor Browser in background.

-3. Edit config.json and set the tor config to "true".
+3. Edit config.json and change `"tor": false` to `"tor": true`.

-4. Start the script as normal in bot or password mode and all traffic will be "proxied" with the help of tor.
+4. Start the script as usual in bot or password mode and all traffic will be sent through tor.

-(If it says module socks not found, execute npm install socks or just npm install in the main directory.)
+If you know how to setup tor:

+1. Start tor.
+2. Edit config.json and set `tor` to `{"port": 9050}` (or whichever port you are using).
+3. Run the script like you normally would.